stainlezzking/chatbot-sdk/Readme.md

 # Customer Support Widget

-A lightweight, embeddable customer support chat widget built with **vanilla JavaScript**.
+The **Customer Support Widget** is a lightweight, embeddable chat widget built with **vanilla JavaScript**.
-It can be added to any website with a single `<script>` tag and provides a simple API for customization, messaging, and event handling.
+It can be added to any website with a single `<script>` tag or seamlessly integrated into React applications using the provided hook and component.

 ---

 ## 🚀 Features

-- Floating, customizable chat button (position, color, theme, welcome message)
+- Floating, customizable chat button, Support for themes,auto-open behavior, and welcome messages.
-- Iframe-based chat interface
+- A customizable chat interface rendered inside an iframe.
+- A simple, developer-friendly API for configuration, messaging, and event handling.
 - Responsive and mobile-friendly design
 - Clean API (`init`, `open`, `close`, `toggle`, `destroy`, etc.)
 - Event system for reacting to widget actions
-- PostMessage API for parent–iframe communication
+- Reliable communication between the parent application and the iframe using `postMessage`.
 - Unread message counter
 - Browser notifications for new messages when the widget is closed